Our collections are discoverable in a number of different ways:

 - Copying of the item has been approved by the Academy Library (condition/fragility of item);

 Items may be photographed by the client using their own digital, film or mobile device camera providing that they:

 - have read the copyright notice ‘Reproduction of works and published editions’ and

-- agreed to the 'Terms of Camera Use in the John Howard Reading Room’and
+- agreed to the ‘Terms & Conditions of Self-Service Copying’

 It is a client’s responsibility to understand and comply with the Copyright Act 1968.
 If a client infringes copyright then the copyright owner has the right to litigate against the client.
 Ignorance of the current copyright law is no defence against infringement.
 A client has a responsibility to understand the Copyright Act 1968 before copying.
 Educators are fully responsible for understanding the terms of the Copyright Act for their own institutions and applying them correctly.
 Within the Act,‘Copying’ includes photography (digital or film).

 The authorisation to use a personal camera is recorded on the clients library record.
 Registration is only required once, but the intention to use a personal camera must be signalled on each visit so that Special Collections staff can explain if there are any restrictions on specific items.
 Clients must ensure that items are not damaged or dismantled in order to take a photograph e.g. by attempting to press a large tightly bound book flat to photograph it, or to dismantle records held together by clips.
 A client may take a tripod into the reading room so long as it does not touch or damage the items being copied.
 Use of flash is not allowed.

 Personal scanning by use of flatbed scanners or handheld devices that touch the surface of the item are not allowed.
 Personal photocopying and tracing of items by clients is not allowed.

 - either a Copy Request for an Unpublished Work or a Copy Request for a Published and